-From my Top 5 Latin American bakeries, Bagel Flame gets number one spot in my heart.
+From my Top 5 Latin American bakeries, BF Bakers gets number one spot in my heart.

 Now on to the sweet treats, with a huge popularity in the Latin world, and many countries making their own version of it, I present to you – Alfajores.